umbraco-community/UmbracoFileSystemProviders.Azure/README.md

   </services>
 </security>
 ```
 **Note** The `CloudImageService`is not compatible with the FileSystemProvider when using private storage.
-You will have to build your own `IImageService` implementation.
+You can instead use the `AzureImageService` which is included with the [AzureBlobCache](http://imageprocessor.org/imageprocessor-web/plugins/azure-blob-cache/) package

 Optionally install the [AzureBlobCache](http://imageprocessor.org/imageprocessor-web/plugins/azure-blob-cache/) plugin to get the most out of the package.